BenLand100/benland/content/post/2023-01-12 DIY smart switch.md

 With everything hooked up to the ESP32, all that's left is to convince it to do something useful.
 There are many software stacks for programming these devices, with varying levels of control and difficulty.
-For something simple like this switch, I opted to use the [Arduino-flavor tool chain](https://docs.espressif.com/projects/arduino-esp32/en/latest/installing.html), since it hides all the complexity of platform behind simple `setup()` and `loop()` entrypoints.
+For something simple like this plug, I opted to use the [Arduino-flavor tool chain](https://docs.espressif.com/projects/arduino-esp32/en/latest/installing.html), since it hides all the complexity of platform behind simple `setup()` and `loop()` entrypoints.
 This makes the ESP32 more accessible to those familiar with the (significantly less-powerful) Arduino micro controllers, and enables very fast development.

 Behind the scenes, Espressif has developed a proper bootloader that initializes the ESP32 and then schedules a task to invoke the `loop()` method on repeat.